cmu-mars/cmu-robotics/documents/p2-cp1.md

 ### Research Questions

-**RQ1**: Can the use of learning an accurate power model improve the score of mission compared with using inaccurate model and no model?
+**RQ1**: Can the use of learning a power model improve the score of mission compared to using inaccurate model and no model?
 + There might be some cases where using an accurate model might tell us that we can finish a mission without going to the charge station and therefore score better in the mission.
 + We would like to explore corner cases that an accurate model can provide us benefit by saving time, saving energy or both, and therefore hitting a better score in total.
 + Using an inaccurate model might tell us that we can go to the target but the discharge is quicker (t^2) than what the robot expects (t) and therefore fail the mission
 + There might be some cases where the inaccurate model tells us we need to go to the charging station, but we could finish the mission without going to the station.
-+ We would also explore how the learning budget (number of queries we are alowed to do int he learning process) would affect the quality of the mission as well as the adaptation quality (cf. RQ2).
-For this we will do sensitivity analysis where we learn the power model under different budgets form exteremely low (e.g., 1) to a high budget (e.g., 1000).
++ We would also explore how the learning budget (number of queries we are allowed to do int he learning process) would affect the quality of the mission as well as the adaptation quality (cf. RQ2).
+For this we will do sensitivity analysis where we learn the power model under different budgets form extremely low (e.g., 1) to a high budget (e.g., 1000).

-**RQ2**: Can the use of learning an accurate power model improve the quality of adaptations?
+**RQ2**: Can the use of learning a power model improve the quality of adaptations?
-+ There might be some cases where an accurate model leads to the quality of the decisions made by the planner and analyzer.
++ There might be some cases where an accurate model leads to the quality of the decisions made by the analyzer and planner.
 For example, an accurate model might trigger fewer adaptations, an accurate model might lead to better decision making by not going too much to the charging station or going only when it is needed.

 ## Test Data